 You mentioned the child support issue and the fact that you did not demand child support payments.
 You may be happy to hear that a decision in regard to that is not necessarily up to any agreement you reach with the natural father.
 Texas law on that is most likely no different than the laws relating to that in any other state.
 You need to contact Child-Welfare-Services (or whatever government office deals with child-support claims and child-support enforcement in Texas) to find out what your options are.

-There is another consideration that, in view of the unlikely event that your current marriage will remain in effect until the death of either you or your husband, you should inform your husband about.
+There is another consideration, in view of the unlikely event that your current marriage will remain in effect until the death of either you or your current husband, that you should inform your current husband about.

 Your current husband will quite possibly have become the “legal” father of the child he did not cause to be conceived.
 In regard to that, there are some issues your current husband should get to know about, regardless of how your litigation with the natural father of the child ends.